jacubero/VBF/html/sources/intro_d/installation.txt

 The execution of *configure* generates the file "makefile" and the file "../include/NTL/config.h", based upon the values assigned to the variables on the command line.
 In the example above no arguments were employed.
 The most important variables are: "CC" for choosing the C compiler, "CXX" for choosing the C++ compiler, "PREFIX" for choosing the directory in which to install NTL library components.

+.. admonition:: Disable GMP
+   :class: note

+	If you really do not want to use GMP, you can pass the option *NTL_GMP_LIP=off* to configure.
+More information on `A Tour of NTL: Obtaining and Installing NTL for UNIX <http://www.shoup.net/ntl/doc/tour-unix.html>`_

 4. **Build NTL:**

 .. code-block:: console